Speaking up for reputable toymakers and those who play with our toys.

 In all the advocacy work we do we consider the interests of children and their families and their ability to learn through playing with our members’ toys.
 In doing so we are constantly monitoring legislative issues on behalf of our members to identify and address opportunities and threats to the toy business.
 We advocate from the beginning of the legislative process to ensure that the industry’s position is understood when new rules are being created, right through to implementation to ensure these rules are properly and fairly enforced.

 We remain an active member of Toy Industries of Europe (TIE) which brings together national toy associations from across Europe as well as toy companies.
 Collaboratively, we work to engage with the European institutions on a multitude of legislative issues which impact toy businesses.
 We continue to work with European colleagues and policy makers in the changing European marketplace.
-The BTHA has been active in identifying impacts to the toy business as a result of Brexit and has engaged with politicians to highlight those issues over the past two years, as well as finding solutions for members and offering advice and training for companies to understand the business impacts.
+The BTHA has been active in identifying impacts to the toy business as a result of Brexit and has engaged with politicians to highlight those issues, as well as finding solutions for members and offering advice and training for companies to understand the business impacts.